Pedagogy Matters

 Pedagogy Matters Workshop

 The workshops focus on building and strengthening the pedagogical infrastructure of courses, no matter the format.
-The Center for Teaching and Learning will be offering a virtual Pedagogy Matters workshop in the Spring 2025 semester:
+The Center for Teaching and Learning will be offering virtual Pedagogy Matters workshops in the Fall 2025 semester:

-Pedagogy Matters 2 – AI and Academic Dishonesty: A Fun Beginner’s Guide
+Pedagogy Matters 1 – AI and Higher Ed

-Ready to jump into the fascinating world of AI and see some of the ways students can use it to cheat?
-Join us for a lively one-hour workshop designed to lay out some of the AI options students have at their fingertips right now.
-We’ll take a peek into the cool, somewhat terrifying tech behind chatbots and how they can be used right now to “help” students do homework, take exams and write papers (aka do the work for them), as well as the many difficulties in detecting this “help.”
-We’ll also look at some of the ways educators are reorganizing their syllabi, rethinking their assignments, and reconsidering what knowledge and skills they want their students to know in the face of this very powerful, quickly evolving technology.
+Join us for a lively one-hour workshop designed to lay out what’s going on with AI and Higher Ed right now.
+We’ll take a peek into the cool, somewhat terrifying tech and how it can be used right now to “help” students do homework, take exams and write papers (aka do the work for them), as well as the many difficulties in detecting this “help.”
+We’ll also look at some of the new ways educators are reorganizing their syllabi, rethinking their assignments, and reconsidering what knowledge and skills they want their students to know in the face of this very powerful, quickly evolving technology.

 Join our one-hour workshop on designing course assignments that effectively incorporate or circumvent AI capabilities.
 This session will guide you in creating assignments that maintain academic integrity while leveraging AI’s strengths.
 We’ll explore strategies for crafting tasks that promote critical thinking, creativity, and original work, as well as cover tricks to use AI as a helpful sidekick.
 Through practical examples and discussions, you’ll leave ready to create engaging assignments and ensure educational objectives are met in an AI-driven world.